MeUndies/snap/README.md

 git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Tests

+Once you've setup your environment you can run the tests with `rake spec`.
+In order to re-record VCR cassettes you'll want to make sure you have the following env var set as follows: `VCR=all`.

 ## Contributing

 Bug reports and pull requests are welcome!